-The AMPCFM Board will be subject to board performance evaluation in accordance with the Dexus's Board Performance Evaluation Policy.
-Prior to the acquisition of the AMPCFM by Dexus, an evaluation of the performance of the Board and the Audit Risk Committee (ARC) was undertaken by the AMP Group in October 2021.
+The RE Board will be subject to board performance evaluation in accordance with the Dexus's Board Performance Evaluation Policy.

-The performance review was conducted by the Board following the completion of a self-assessment questionnaire by Board members and senior members of management.
+The performance reviews are conducted by the Board following the completion of a self-assessment questionnaire by Board members and senior members of management.
 The performance of senior executives who have responsibilities related to the operation and performance of the Fund, was evaluated for the 2022 year.